-Currently, José Carlos is a Visiting Fellow in International Studies at Brown University’s Watson Institute and an Associate Professor of Economics at Pontifical Catholic University of Peru.
+Currently, José Carlos is an Associate Professor of Economics at Pontifical Catholic University of Peru.

 Mark Orrs: (2014) Mark's primary interest is African economic growth and development, with approaches from the perspectives of tropical agriculture and arid/semi-arid lands, gender and education, and child mortality.

 He is co-author of two articles on HIV/AIDS stigma, which were published in major public health journals.
 The focus of Mark's dissertation was is on the effects of a sanitary towel distribution campaign on girls’ attendance, for which he traveled to Coast Province in Keny to collect primary data.